Doctors Note Logo

 Is Your Body Wash the Culprit?
 Vulvar Skin Care and Next Steps

-If symptoms last more than two weeks, worsen, or include skin changes, pain, bleeding, sores, or new lumps, see a clinician since conditions like lichen sclerosus or vaginal dryness may need treatment such as low dose vaginal estrogen; full guidance, red flags, and a symptom check link are detailed below.
+When to see a clinician: If symptoms last more than two weeks, worsen, or involve skin changes, pain, bleeding, sores, or new lumps.
+Conditions like lichen sclerosus or genitourinary syndrome of menopause may require treatment such as low-dose vaginal estrogen.

 answer background